irisxue/FutureMakers/README.md

 **Day 15**
 A rectified linear activation function is that while it is not linear, it is simple and provides the same benefits as Sigmoid but with better performance.
 It is between 0 and 1 and differentiable.
 One use case is to map predicted values to probabilities.

+**Day 17**
+I went through the keras notebook activity to learn how to build an image classification model.
+I used the guide and modified the number of epochs to a lower number due to the long training time of the model.
+The performance ended up way worse than it was before.